-If your child has autism, the DAS pass can really come in handy!
-When you are applying for the DAS pass, just make sure you explain the specific circumstances of what happens when your child stands in lines.
+If your child has autism, the DAS pass can really come in handy.
+When you are applying for the DAS pass, explain what happens when your child stands in lines.
 For instance, do they get really loud or are physically unable to stand still in a line for extended periods of time?
-Explaining these items will help you get the DAS pass more easily, as opposed to simply stating what cognitive disability they have.
+Explanations like this will help you get the DAS pass more easily, as opposed to simply stating what cognitive disability they have.

-Forum user magic1106 reported success using this exact method!
-When asked why her daughter needed the DAS pass, instead of stating what disabilities they were dealing with, she simply explained that her daughter gets anxiety and panic attacks in closed areas where there are a lot of people and no easy way to get out.
-There was no hesitation in granting her a DAS pass!
+Forum user magic1106 reported success using this exact method.
+When asked why her daughter needed the DAS pass, she explained that her daughter gets anxiety and panic attacks in closed areas where there are a lot of people and no easy way to get out.

-Personal stories can also help Cast Members better understand why and how the DAS pass will help you.
-For example, online user stenmarks shared that when they visited Disney for the first time, her daughter managed to get her leg stuck between the rails of a ride and needed Cast Members to help get her out.
+Personal stories can also help cast members understand why and how the DAS pass will help you.
+For example, online user stenmarks shared that when they visited Disney for the first time, her daughter managed to get her leg stuck between the rails of a ride and needed cast members to help get her out.
 This was because her daughter tends to fidget in large crowds with lots of noise.
-After being equipped with a DAS pass, they report it has made a world of difference in allowing them to better enjoy the park!
+After being equipped with a DAS pass, they report it has made a world of difference in allowing them to better enjoy the park.

-Early preparation beforehand can also come in handy.
-Bringing along items like a sensory toy or stress ball can be useful as a calming item in case the unexpected happens.
+Advance preparation can also include bringing items like a sensory toy or stress ball as a calming item in case the unexpected happens.
 Earphones and earplugs can also be helpful to block out noise if it gets to be too much.
-Finally, creating a schedule beforehand of attractions to visit, when to take breaks, etc. can help take the pressure off everyone and help you feel more organized.
+Finally, creating a schedule beforehand of attractions to visit, when to take breaks, etc. can help take the pressure off.

 Disney offers a number of services to help those with visual impairments, such as: